Pollutants

 4.

-Dispose Of Large Trash Properly
+Properly Dispose Large Trash

 Large appliances or furniture should be taken to an authorized disposal site.
 The same goes for large amount of vegetation waste.
 Check with your town or city to learn if they have curbside pick-up days for large items.
 Following are examples of items that are often illegally dumped: